-• The TCO Certified test image (figure 9.1.7) has a 40 % image loading.
+The test image in figure 9.1.7., referred to as the TCO Certified default test image, has an 40% image loading.
 The test image must fill the whole usable screen that represents the "full screen mode".
 This image must be used for testing unless otherwise specified in the test procedure.

-• If the measured display is not affected by image loading, alternative images may be used (described in procedure below) instead of the default test image for measurement of Color gamut, to minimize the contribution of stray-light for some measurement equipment.
+If the measured display is not affected by image loading, alternative images may be used (described in procedure below) instead of the default test image for measurement of Color gamut, to minimize the contribution of stray-light for some measurement equipment.
 If this method is selected, pay extra attention to displays with dynamic backlight as they may be affected by different levels of image loading.

 Figure 9.1.7 The TCO Certified default test image.
 H - horizontal size of the active area of the screen.
-V - vertical size of the active area of the screen Procedure:
+V - vertical size of the active area of the screen.

+Procedure:

-- The background color must be set to RGB 102,102,102 (i.e. equal to 40 % image loading). - An active white measurement area at the centre of the screen must have a size that is 4% of the active screen size and have an RGB setting of 255, 255, 255. - A permitted alternative to the 4% active screen size measurement area when testing color gamut is to increase the measurement area to a size that is equal to 80% of the active screen size.
+- The background color must be set to RGB 102,102,102 (i.e. equal to 40 % image loading). - An active white measurement area at the centre of the screen must have a size that is 4% of the active screen size and have an RGB setting of 255, 255, 255. - A permitted alternative to the 4% active screen size measurement area when testing Color gamut is to increase the measurement area to a size that is equal to 80% of the active screen size.
 The background must continue to be RGB 102, 102, 102.

-Test luminance setting:
+Test luminance setting